 New Experience at Holiday Nights

-A new experience at this year’s Holiday Nights is the Menlo Park Lights.
+A new experience at 2017’s Holiday Nights is the Menlo Park Lights.
 This was the first time we were in any of the Menlo Park buildings except for the boarding house.
 The Menlo Park complex is set for December 1880 when Thomas Edison met with politicians from New York City to convince them to allow him to light up 1 square mile of NYC – including digging up the roads to lay underground wire.

 Also in the Menlo Park lab is an old phonograph that records on foil cones and can be played back.
 Historically, it is famous for a recording that Sarah Bernhardt made.
 More recently, Lady Gaga visited and made a recording last month.

-10 Tips for Holiday Nights
+10 Tips for Holiday Nights with Kids

 Since we have attended Holiday Nights many times, we have some tips to share.